 Both services have cost you far less than the amount you’d have spent by using a centralised company.
 This is because you were contracting individuals who were paid through their respective DAO agreements.
 Life in the decentralised future is efficient, economical and privacy forward!

-If you’re a keen reader of MOBIX news then you’ll likely be aware that MOBIX is expanding its product offering to include MOBIX Family.
-MOBIX Family is a Decentralised Delivery Network (DDN) that will use the technology underpinning MOBIX’s existing micromobility product.
-The unique benefit MOBIX Family offers is its eco-friendliness: delivery workers will be incentivised to use zero emission vehicles for their work, and users will be incentivised if they choose the eco-friendly delivery option!
-Find out more about MOBIX Family in MOBIX CEO Michael Reuter’s blog post here.
+If you’re a keen reader of MOBIX news then you’ll likely be aware that MOBIX is expanding its product offering to include MOBIX family.
+MOBIX family is a Decentralised Gig Economy Network that will use the technology underpinning MOBIX’s existing micromobility product.
+The unique benefit MOBIX family offers is its eco-friendliness: gig workers will be incentivised to use zero emission vehicles for their work, and users will be incentivised if they choose the eco-friendly gig option!
+Find out more about MOBIX family in MOBIX CEO Michael Reuter’s blog post here.
 Also, keep checking back here for news about this exciting product offering and sign up to our socials Twitter, Facebook and Telegram!

-If you work in the delivery gig economy, you might be intetested in joining MOBIX Family!
+If you work in the gig economy, you might be intetested in joining MOBIX family!